 When answering an incoming call, the caller and receiver are unable to hear one another, and the phone app will occasionally lag when answering or ending a call.
 This robust thread on the issue was started in December, and people continue to run into this specific problem.

-- Restarting the phone has fixed the issue for a time.
+- Restarting the phone has fixed the issue for a time for some people.

 - Turn off Bluetooth by going to Settings > Bluetooth and toggling the setting off.
 Your phone may be connecting to a nearby device it has connected to in the recent past.